INFORMSJoC/2023.0118/src/TureValue_3Barrier_Option/README.md

 DigitalCallBS.m and OutBarrierExact.m are about the exact value (such as $V_0$ and the true value).

-SimTrueLoss_UaO.m is used to simulate the exact loss of the Up-and_out Barrier Option.
+SimTrueLoss_UaO.m is used to simulate the exact loss of the Up-and-out Barrier Option.

 GetTrueValue.m is used to calculate the true value of many loss.